wwbustb/fmz-docs/doc/_build/html/_sources/code_Instruction/Trade API.rst.txt

             },
     }

-A useful JavaScript example of Log your account value for certain trading pair:
+A useful JavaScript example of Log your account value for a certain trading pair:

 .. code-block:: JavaScript